 Are you planning your first trip to Hawaii?
 There’s a LOT to consider!
 Keep scrolling to find out what you need to add to your Hawaii travel checklist to ensure a smooth and stress-free trip.

-This Hawaii travel checklist contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii travel checklist was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 You’re planning your first trip to Hawaii and want to get organized?